-I listened to The Fold recently, and while the premise was promising at the start, in the end it ended up being more frustrating and annoying than enjoyable for me.
+I listened to The Fold recently, and while the premise was promising at the start, it ended up being more frustrating and annoying than enjoyable for me.

 Our story starts with the protagonist, Mike Ericson, high-school teacher, getting a request from his old friend at DARPA to do a special top secret task.
 Why would a high-school teacher be needed for this, you ask?
 Well, it turns out Mike has an eidedic memory, meaning (in the novel, anyway, this has never been demonstrated in real life) that he can recall anything he’s ever seen or read with perfect clarity.
 Why is someone with this super-power like ability working as a highschool teacher?
 Because he’s a Mary Sue.
 More on this later.

-Mike’s friend Reggie has been trying to get him to work for him for a decade, but due to Mike’s Mary Sue-ness, he refuses to take any job or do anything with his powers.
+Mike’s friend Reggie has been trying to get Mike to work for him for a decade, but due to Mike’s Mary Sue-ness, he refuses to take any job or do anything with his powers.
 This time though, he agrees to take a look at the project, because Reggie’s level of secrecy intrigues him.
-His job is to investigate the ‘project’, whatever it is, and use his super mental abilities to decide of its worth continuing to fund the project.
+Mike finds out that his job is to investigate ‘the project’, whatever that is, and use his super mental abilities to decide of it’s worth continuing to fund the project.

-When he gets to the meeting they’re having, he finds out that the project is run by a group of scientists who are trying to teleport matter.
+When Mike gets to the meeting they’re having, he finds out that the project is run by a group of scientists who are trying to teleport matter.
 And here is where I first knew I was in for trouble.

 The scientists go on to describe their many failed attempts at teleporting matter, leading to the eye-rolling of our protagonist and him whispering things to Reggie like (paraphrasing) “You brought me here for teleportation?
 Of course it failed, are you an idiot?”
 This sounds like a reasonable way to react.
 Except.